m-tthw/rpi-sysroot/README.md

 > ## DEPRECATED WARNING
 > This repository will be removed in the near future.
-> New sysroot will be built in docker stages as part of building RPI DBE image.
+> New sysroot will be built in docker build stages as part of building DBE image.

 rpi-sysroot
 ===========